 I spot it and swing around for an approach.
-It looks unusually rough, even for an airstrip in Southern Sudan.
-Fifty feet over the approach end and I’m having second thoughts about landing…there’s a commotion behind me.
-I turn back to see my Sudanese passengers waving arms and shaking heads.
-Whatever they are trying to say, I get the message that I’m not supposed to land here.
-Up with the power and flaps and I make a circle to the left while gathering some further hand signals directing me to the “real” runway.
+It looks unusually rough—even for an airstrip in Southern Sudan.
+Fifty feet over the approach end and I’m having second thoughts about landing.
+There’s a commotion behind me.
+I turn back to find my Sudanese passengers waving arms wildly and shaking their heads.
+Guess I’m not supposed to land here.
+Up with the power and flaps and I make a circle to the left while gathering some further hand signals directing me to the “actual” runway.
 It’s right there in front of me, next to this old, abandoned strip I just passed over.
-It’s not a runway at all; it’s a road…a Sudanese road, which means it’s basically a length of dirt that sees more goats than motorized vehicles.
+It’s not a runway at all.
+It’s a road, a Sudanese road—which means it’s basically a length of dirt that sees more goats than motorized vehicles.
 In fact, there’s some grazing on it now.
 I communicate my ignorance back to my passengers.
 They seem pretty unanimous about landing here on the road, so I give it a go.
-This particular runway ‘slash’ road is a sort of Sudanese cul-de-sac.
+This particular runway-road is a sort of Sudanese cul-de-sac.
 It dead-ends right into a village.
 Dozens of perfect straw cones, homes, populate the approach end, as well as some ominously tall trees.
 To clear these obstacles I touch down a good one-third of the way toward the other end.
-I come down hard on the brakes with a roar and a cloud of dust, sheep and goats running for dear life (thankfully away from my decelerating mass.)
+I come down hard on the brakes with a roar and a cloud of dust; sheep and goats running for dear life (thankfully away from my decelerating mass).
 I whir and whoosh the eight thousand pound machine slowly back to the spot where people seem to be gathering, and taxi pretty much right into the village.

 Thirteen thousand feet, on the last leg of the 12-hour day, after I’ve made all the stops and filled all the seats, there are twelve such men sitting behind me.
 Resting now, thanks to the cool air and an autopilot, I get to thinking and am reminded of Jesus and twelve other guys sometime long ago.
 “You are the salt of the earth,” he said to them, “you are the light of the world.”
 I feel the sweat-matted hair crammed under my headset, look at my filthy hands gripping the control yoke, taste my lips and somehow get to thinking about the salt.
 This bit from the Bible has received some interpretation through the years.
 Some say the salt refers to the disciples influence being a “preservative” for the world, and yet others say it means that they, and those who follow, will foster a thirst for truth, just as salt makes one physically thirsty.
 But up here where the altitude diminishes my higher brain functions, sharing a battered old airplane with twelve simple, smelly guys and a hundred Sudanese flies… I think that maybe the “salt” has something to do with sweat.